Introduction:

 As we may know, and according to the analysis in the previous article, some of the controls should be editable and others should be read only, so this part of this article will discuss how can we achieve that using InfoPath forms.

-Control properties: there is a property available from some controls ( like text box ) which called read only, so we can use it to make the fields read only
+We have two options to disable/enable controls on the page: Control properties: there is a property available from some controls ( like text box ) which called read only, so we can use it to make the fields read only

 Control Rule – Formatting: We can apply some conditional formatting rule on the control ( disable the control if some condition is applied )